-Are there restrictive covenants that are commonly picked up as part of conveyancing in Lydney?
+Are there restrictive covenants that are commonly picked up during conveyancing in Lydney?

-Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Lydney.
+Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Lydney.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 I've recently found out that there is a flying freehold issue on a house I have offered on a fortnight ago in what was supposed to be a quick, no chain conveyancing.
 Lydney is the location of the property.
 Can you shed any light on this issue?

 Flying freeholds in Lydney are rare but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Lydney you must be sure that your lawyer goes through the deeds diligently.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Lydney may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Is there anything unique about your site and other internet conveyancing solicitors for conveyancing in Lydney?